columbiagsapp/courseblogs/SETUP.md

 4. From the [Tumblr dashboard](http://www.tumblr.com/dashboard), go to the [Settings Page](https://www.tumblr.com/settings) by clicking the settings gear at the top.
 5. Select your tumblr account from the left.
 6. Select "Change Avatar", and upload the provided [GSAPP Icon](https://github.com/columbiagsapp/courseblogs/blob/master/assets/avatar.png).
-7. Under "Theme", click "Customize"
+7. Under "Theme", click "Customize".
 8. In a separate tab, open: [GSAPP_minimal.html](https://github.com/columbiagsapp/courseblogs/blob/master/themes/GSAPP_minimal.html) , and copy the text from the file.
 9. Go back to the tumblr customize page, and on the left, select "Edit Html".
 10. In the new expanded page on the left, select all the text, delete, and paste the copied template .html file.